MalikKilgore/MalikKilgore/README.md

 <img src="https://imgur.com/Y1OMEE8.png"></img>
 ## Hey 👋
-My name is Malik Kilgore and I'm currently a Front-End developer.
+My name is Malik Kilgore and I'm currently a Fullstack JavaScript developer.
 I've been teaching myself how to code through self-study for awhile now.
 I orginally studied during my free time at my last job, but eventually left so I could put all of my efforts into becoming a developer.
 ## 🌱 Currently working on multiple projects, and learning TypeScript!
 ## 📫 How to reach me
 https://www.linkedin.com/in/malikkilgore/